-In 1973 the theatre’s name was changed from the New Theatre to the Albery Theatre, as a tribute to the theatre’s long-serving manager Sir Bronson Albery.
-Sir Cameron Mackintosh acquired the theatre through his company, Delfont Mackintosh Theatres, in 2005 and renamed the theatre the Noël Coward Theatre in memory of the famous playwright, who had also appeared at the theatre in 1920 in the first play of his to be performed in the West End, I’ll Leave It To You.
+The Noël Coward Theatre opened as the New Theatre on 12 Mar.
+1903.
+In 1973, the theatre’s name was changed from the New Theatre to the Albery Theatre, as a tribute to the theatre’s long-serving manager Sir Bronson Albery.
+Sir Cameron Mackintosh acquired the theatre through his company, Delfont Mackintosh Theatres, in 2005 and renamed the theatre in memory of the famous playwright, Noel Coward.

 The theatre famously played host to two theatre companies whose theatres were destroyed during the Blitz – the Old Vic and Sadler’s Wells both performed at the theatre until their new theatres were built in the 1950s.

 The auditorium has four levels - Stalls, Royal Circle, Grand Circle and Balcony.

 The Stalls offers excellent views throughout.
 The high setting of the stage allows for good views.

 The view from the Royal Circle is completely unobstructed and the seating is well raked.

 The Grand Circle is set fairly high, but again offers unobstructed views of the stage.

 Whilst the Balcony is high, the seats are well raked and comfortable with a good amount of legroom.

 Location: West End